attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 1. **Save the MerchantTransactionId, TransactionAuthCode or SubscriptionAuthCode.**

 2. **Execute the getTransactionStatus method (for single payments) or getSubscriptionStatus method (for recurring payments).
-For more information about the required parameters for these methods, refer to AttApiClient.getTransactionStatus or AttApiClient.getSubscriptionStatus.**
+For more information about the required parameters for these methods, refer to AttApiClient.Payment.getTransactionStatus or AttApiClient.Payment.getSubscriptionStatus.**

 		var TransactionId;

-		AttApiClient.getTransactionStatus({
+		AttApiClient.Payment.getTransactionStatus({
         	type: "MerchantTransactionId", // Can be either MerchantTransacionId, TransactionAuthCode or TransactionId
             id: "Unique transaction identifier", // Value for the above specified codeType